 "The Arizona Supreme Court’s decision to uphold the 1864 near-total abortion ban left millions of women and doctors wondering what their rights are when seeking or providing reproductive health care.
-To answer your questions, we’ve created this website to provide a safe resource as you seek reproductive options.
+We’ve created this website to provide timely updates, trusted resources, and a safe resource to seek reproductive options.

 "It may seem like an uncertain time.
 But my message to Arizona women is this: the fight for our reproductive freedoms is far from over.
 Since I have taken office, I have fought for your right to make decisions about your body and your future.
-I refuse to let radical extremists take control over women’s bodies or tell my 22-year-old daughter that she has fewer rights than I did when I was her age."
+I refuse to accept a future in which my 22-year-old daughter has fewer rights than I did when I was her age, and I refuse to let radical extremists take control of women’s bodies."

 ― Governor Katie Hobbs